V-MalM/Web-Design-Challenge/README.md

  * A landing page
  * A page where we can see a comparison of all of the plots
  * A page to view the data used to build the plots displayed on the website
- * 4 pages displayimg each plot and related analysis
+ * 4 pages displaying each plot and related analysis
    * Button trigger modal to open Linear Regression Model for each visualization.

 ### Website pages